 - medicine - basic orientation

-The programme is organised and implemented by five members of the University of Ljubljana and three research institutes, which include habilitated teachers and research associates in the programme.
-They participate in organised forms of teaching and mentoring and offer candidates research infrastructure for the preparation of their doctoral thesis.
+The programme is organised by the University of Ljubljana through its faculties and three Slovene research institutes which contribute teachers who take part in organised courses, mentors and the research infrastructure for executing the experimental part of doctoral work.